 Autism is a complex condition that can impair social interaction, language, communication, and other day-to-day behaviors.
-Signs of the disorder typically emerge in early childhood, though autism’s effects may span the entirety of a person’s life.
+Signs of the condition typically emerge in early childhood, though autism’s effects may span the entirety of a person’s life.

 Early diagnosis and intervention for young children, as well as diagnostic and support services for adults, is vital.
-As children with autism transition to adulthood, the need for supports and services do not diminish — required support may include behavioral, educational, vocational, medical, and family services.
+As autistic children transition to adulthood, the need for supports and services do not diminish — required support may include behavioral, educational, vocational, medical, and family services.

 Early Signs of Autism

-First or early significant signs to look for when assessing for autism:
+First or early significant signs to look for in an autism assessment: